 3. Meet our new green capsules.

-You’ll spot colorful new capsules in your sachets if you take The Essentials for Females, The Powers for Females, or The Powers for Males.
+You’ll spot colorful new capsules in your sachets if you take The Prenatal Essentials for Females, The Power Prenatal for Females, or The Powers for Males.
 Our Daily Essentials for Females capsules both a little makeover: they’re now deep green—but they’re more than just a pretty shade.
 These vegetarian capsules are made with Chlorophyll (hence the green) and without any preservatives, gelatin, wheat, gluten or animal by-products.
 Bonus: The dark color also reduces light exposure so that the ingredients’ integrity is maintained.

 4. There’s now even more anti-nausea nutrients in The Gentle Prenatal.